wp-plugins/wptouch/readme.txt

 == What's New ==

 = Version 1.9.2.2 =
+* Fixed issue where regular theme view would not allow pinching for zoom

+= Version 1.9.2.2 =
 * Fixed issue where mobile switch to regular theme was always zoomed in and required refresh
 * Fixed issue where pages changed from published to unpublished still showed in the WPtouch menu
 * Fixed issue where 'Load More Entries' caused blank page or other issues.
 WPtouch now detect possible issues and defaults to pagination